CopernicaMarketingSoftware/Documentation/Publisher/en/database-introduction.md

 mailings.
 Although some Copernica users choose to regularly create new databases and upload new profile data, we always advise to keep and enrich the same database.
 The profiles in this databases become richer based on the feedback of previous campaigns.

-## Marketing Suite or Copernica Publisher?

-The database management tools are accessible through the old and the new interface.
-However, the old interface has some extra tools that are not yet available in the new interface.
-We therefore, for the time being, recommend to use the old interface.
+The database management tools are accessible through the Marketing Suite.

 ## Multiple dimensions